HPWinkler/werzahltwem/readme.md

 ## Wer zahlt wem

 Wzw is a Laravel/Vue Project.
-With it you can calculate who pays whom if you are a group of people who do a trip and want to distribute costs.
+With it you can calculate who pays whom.
+For example, you are a group of a few people and you do a trip together.
+One of them pays the flight, one the hotel, one the food, ... .
+If you don't want to calculate who owes whom how much money, you can enter your expenditures and this application will do it for you.

 ## Installation